$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Secondary school documents (WAEC or NECO) and NYSC certificates do not have validity expiration dates — a 2010 WAEC result is as valid today as it was when issued.
 You can initiate their procurement and submission to WES at any time, independent of your university transcript.

-Because the WAEC electronic transfer is fast (typically 5 to 10 days from purchase to WES confirmation), some applicants submit WAEC early and wait for the university transcript to arrive before WES begins formal evaluation.
+Because the WAEC electronic transfer can be faster than paper transit, some applicants submit WAEC early and wait for the university transcript to arrive before WES begins formal evaluation.
 WES will not issue your ECA report until all required documents are received, but early submission of secondary school documents means one less item to coordinate during the critical period when your university transcript is in transit.

-For NYSC documentation, ensure your discharge certificate is in your file before you receive an ITA.
-This document is needed in the 60-day post-ITA window, and going through the NYSC replacement process during that window adds unnecessary pressure.
+For NYSC documentation, try to have your discharge or exemption certificate in your file before you receive an ITA.
+It may be requested in the post-ITA window, and dealing with NYSC documentation during that window adds unnecessary pressure.

 The full document procurement timeline for Nigerian Express Entry applicants — including which documents to acquire in which order — is covered in the Nigeria → Canada Express Entry Guide.